 An Academy education is an up-front investment that pays dividends over a student’s lifetime.
 Whether measured in terms of academic preparedness for college, college and university placement outcomes, social and emotional health, or range of creative expression, The Academy helps young people prepare for college and a purposeful life beyond schooling.

-You’ll find all those things at The Academy, plus you’ll also find a vibrant, supportive, and safe community with a socio-economic mix like that of our students’ hometowns.
+You’ll find all of those things at The Academy, plus you’ll also find a vibrant, supportive, and safe community with a socio-economic mix like that of our students’ hometowns.
 The Academy recognizes that for all families an independent school education is a significant financial commitment and one that many families would not be able to make without help from the school.
 We are committed to working with you, to the extent that our resources allow, to make our school accessible.